-For those that love to collect credit card rewards, keeping track can become difficult and cumbersome.
+For those like me that love to collect credit card rewards and travel everywhere for free, keeping track can become difficult and cumbersome.
 Among the bonus requirements, reward structures, annual fees, and application deadlines, there are many things to pay attention to.
-I’ve created a spreadsheet in Excel that will solve all your problems.
+At any given time, I have about 15-20 active credit cards for just myself.
+Each year, I will open 5-10 new cards and subsequently also cancel 5-10 credit cards since I do not want to pay the annual fee.
+This practice is called “churning” and can become stressful and difficult to manage.
+I’ve created a spreadsheet in Excel that will solve all your problems!

 Why use a spreadsheet to track Credit Cards?

 Unless you have a legitimate business, most of us don’t have enough regular day to day spend to acquire any meaningful amount of bonuses.

 Even with a lucrative card like the Chase Sapphire where you earn 3x on dining and travel, to get $1,000 worth of rewards, you’d have to spend $25,000.
 That’s a lot of money for the average person.
 However, the sign on bonus is a cool 100,000 points which is worth $1,500.
 The requirement to get these points is to spend only $4,000 within 3 months.
 A much better return on your money!
 Of course the Sapphire Reserve has a ton of other benefits as well but for the most part, I sign up for a credit card and will usually discard after I’ve collected the bonus.